Featured strategy | September 2021

 Part II: Form a New Foundation Built With Buffers

-• Cboe Vest has developed two strategies for retirement risk management that utilize the contractual certainty of stock options to achieve a desired level of risk while deriving underlying returns from “buffered” stock exposure.
+• Vest has developed two buffer strategies for retirement risk management that utilize the contractual certainty of stock options to achieve a desired level of risk while deriving underlying returns from “buffered” stock exposure.

 Part III: Reengineering Retirement Portfolios With Buffers